sefcom/TYGR/readme.md

 ## How to use

-Please find all trained models in `model` folder.
+Please find trained models in `model` folder.

 ### 1. Dataset Generation